 The Shores had never been on a sailboat before, or one that actually moved, and they wanted the experience to see if they liked sailing, with a view of possibly buying a boat themselves.

-The other crew.Half a mile down the narrow canal towards the ICW the engine oil pressure gauge dropped to zero and I immediately cut the engine.
+The other crew.Half a mile down the narrow canal towards the ICW the engine oil pressure gauge dropped to zero, so I immediately cut the engine.
 My wife jumped behind the wheel as I rushed forward to ready the anchor that was stuck under the adjacent anchor fluke, and I hurt my hand freeing it.
 As Britannia slowed I let go thirty feet of chain and she swung to a shuddering halt.
-After patching up my hand I lifted the floorboards and checked the engine oil which was fine.
+After patching up my hand I lifted the floorboards and checked the engine oil, which was fine.
 I suspected electrical trouble and disconnected the oil sender and cleaned the connection then restarted the engine and bingo!
 50 lbs of oil pressure.
-Strange, it never happened in the slip…
+Strange, it never happened then I tested it in the slip…

 We got under way again and I switched on the depth gauge—nothing!
 Having a working depth gauge is quite important in the shallow intracoastal waterway.
 It's almost impossible not to run aground with one, but driving blind more of less assures it.
 I hoped the sender on the outside of the hull had become clogged by dragging her though the mud, and it might clear on its own.